Akashshiva/College-/README.md

-# Semester Projects
+# Project Files and Documents
-This repository contains the final code files which are being submitted to the Supervisors.
+-> Contains the final project files which are being submitted to the Supervisors and Evaluators.
+-> Contains the important documents that are being submitted to the Professors.